Why does Hebden Bridge Learning Community charge fees?

-We have to put faith in the processes that children will learn over the course of weekly meetings, which are an important opportunity for learning how to communicate: listening without interruption, accepting the value of both sides of an argument, speaking with respect.
-Such a forum encourages free speech, develops the ability to express ones’ opinions in public, models respect for other points of view, provides experience of positive and negative group dynamics and demonstrates decision-making.
-Students will be expected to do research to inform proposals to the school meeting.
+We have to put faith in the processes that children will learn over the course of weekly meetings, which are an important opportunity for learning how to communicate: listening without interruption, accepting the value of both sides of an argument, and speaking with respect.
+Such a forum encourages free speech, develops the ability to express ones’ opinions in public, models respect for other points of view, provides experience of positive and negative group dynamics, and demonstrates decision-making.
+Students will be expected to do research to inform their proposals to the school meeting.
 New ideas can be trialled to test their consequences before they become school policy.

 If students outvoted staff and decided something dangerous or ill-advised, what would the educators do?

 Freedom comes with responsibility.
 Children are innately fair and the responsibility given to them helps them to develop their wisdom.
 The educators are there to offer advice to make sure that everyone is safe and well.
-Parents are also invited to participate in decision making when they are directly affected by a decision. (e.g. changes in timetable, a new location etc…)
+Parents are also invited to participate in decision making when they are directly affected by a decision (e.g. changes in timetable, a new location, etc.).